 Reflecting on my First Internship

 When I began my education as a fashion merchandising major at Belmont University, the last category I envisioned myself working in towards the end of my college experience was truck, tool, and hardware.
 In fact, I was completely opposed to the idea of straying from the fashion industry right up until the time I applied for my first internship at Tractor Supply Company.
 My junior year, I enrolled in a class dedicated to professional development, and at the time my goal, similarly to other fashion students, was to work in luxury in a big city.
-Once I began the job search for my first internship, I realized that I had my work cut out for me to find any internship at all.
+Once I began the job search for my first internship, I realized that I had my work cut out for me to secure any internship at all.
 I was discouraged by the lack of opportunity in the industry, and my professor provided me with advice I’ll never forget: sometimes the best experiences come from embracing unexpected opportunities.
 Shortly after that class, I attended the National Retail Federation’s Student Foundation Career Fair, met with a TSC recruiter, and the rest is history.

 Next